-In my current body of work titled (In)visible, identities and bodies are tangled and draped with fabric.
+In the series (In)visible, identities and bodies are tangled and draped with fabric.
 The fabric represents the beginning and end of the life cycle.
-I began this series during my first pregnancy, which also coincided with death of my grandfather and the deterioration of a close friend.
+I began this series during my first pregnancy, which also coincided with death of my grandfather and a close friend.
 I was thinking about the furling and unfurling of life and how mysterious and arbitrary it can be--how there is a constant sense of unknowing or invisibility.
 Later, when I gave birth to my son, my body was draped in blue hospital cloth.
 Concurrently, my grandfather passed away and his body was draped with cloth before being removed.
 I began to see the cloth as a metaphor for life and death.
 In this series, bodies emerge and disappear from fabric, as do histories and allegories.
 The fabric acts as a way to reconfigure and reimagine history, time and the body.